 She grinned up at me from the armchair where she was perched, still in pajamas, and gave me a Top Gun–style thumbs up.

 “Love you, Mom,” she said.

 “Love you too,” I replied, already out the door, already savoring our future.

-Eleanor Vincent is the author of Swimming with Maya: A Mother's Story (Capital Books, 2004).
-She has won numerous awards for her work,... read more
+Eleanor Vincent is the author of Swimming with Maya: A Mother's Story (Capital Books, 2004) and a collection of essays, This I Believe... read more